appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/auth0.md

 2. In the **Create application** modal, select **Regular Web Application** and click **Create**.

-3. Once your application is created, you’re taken to the Quick Start screen.
+3. Once your application is created, you're taken to the Quick Start screen.
 Go to the **Settings** tab.

 4. In the basic information section, copy the **Client ID** and **Client Secret** to add them later in the OIDC configurations in Appsmith.